 - As a company, you must be very careful in what you tell your customers or potential customers because your word is your social contract with them.

 - Anytime you don’t keep your word, you’re not just letting down one person or one business; you’re losing the opportunity to work with every contact of that person or company.

 1) Trust & Scalability –

-- In studying how trust is built between companies and consumers, Studies have found that there are three aspects of trust: confidence (I believe what you say), competence (I believe you have the skills to do what you say), and compassion (I believe you’re acting on my behalf).
+- In studying how trust is built between companies and consumers, Studies have found that there are three aspects of faith: confidence (I believe what you say), competence (I think you have the skills to do what you say), and compassion (I think you’re acting on my behalf).